burzyn-c1/DA-401-project-Burzynski/401-template/README.md

-# DA401 Capstone Project - [Your Name]
+# DA401 Capstone Project - [Calvin Burzynski]

 ## Project Title
-(Write a clear, descriptive title for your project.)
+Beyond Employment: Evaluating the Poverty-Reducing Effects of Minimum Wage Increases in the United States

 ## Research Question
 What question are you trying to answer?